Michael Worton: Early life and education

 Worton was born in Luanshya, Northern Rhodesia (now Zambia), of a Yorkshire father and Scottish mother.
-Worton's family returned to Scotland when he was still of primary-school age, and he was educated at Sanquhar Academy and then Dumfries Academy, and the University of Edinburgh for his Master of Arts and Doctor of Philosophy degrees.
+Worton's family returned to Scotland when he was still of primary-school age, and he was educated at Sanquhar Academy and then Dumfries Academy, and the University of Edinburgh for his MA and PhD degrees.

+Worton's first post (1976) was as Lecturer in French at the University of Liverpool.
+He then moved to UCL (1980), initially as Lecturer in French Language and Literature, and successively: Senior Lecturer in French (1991); Professor of French (Personal Chair) and Dean of the Faculty of Arts(1994); appointed to the Fielden Chair of French Language and Literature (1998).
 He has lectured around the world on issues in French Literature, gender studies, painting and photography, critical theory and pedagogy.
-Over the past decade, he has also spoken around the world on issues in Higher Education Policy and Practice.
-He is also a champion for the importance of modern languages in education.
+Since 1998, when he was appointed Vice-Provost of UCL, he has also spoken around the world on issues in higher education policy and practice.

-Career

-Worton's first post (1976) was as lecturer in French at the University of Liverpool.
-He then moved to UCL (1980), initially as lecturer in French Language and literature, and successively: Senior Lecturer in French (1991); Professor of French (Personal Chair) and Dean of Faculty of Arts(1994); appointed to Fielden Chair of French Language and Literature, as well as Vice Provost – with oversight of UCL's Teaching and Learning, and the faculties of the Arts & Humanities, and Social Sciences (1998).
-In 2004 his Vice Provost role expanded to 'Academic and International'.